SymfonyCasts/symfony5/sfcasts/ep1/webpack-encore-usage.md

 the value we imported.

 Here's the *really* cool part: without making *any* other changes, when we refresh, it works!
-Webpack *noticed* that we are importing `jquery` and automatically packaged it *inside* of the built `app.js` file.
-We import the stuff we need, Webpack takes care of... packaging it all together.
+Webpack *noticed* that we're importing `jquery` and automatically packaged it *inside* of the built `app.js` file.
+We import the stuff we need, and Webpack takes care of... packaging it all together.

 ## Importing the Bootstrap CSS

 We can do the same thing for the Bootstrap CSS.
 On the top of `base.html.twig`, delete the `link` tag for Bootstrap.
-No surprise, when we refresh, our site now looks ugly.
+No surprise, when we refresh, our site looks terrible.

 To fix it, find your terminal and run: